 Another powerful tool in the kitchen is Dawn Dish Soap.
 It’s one of the toughest grease fighting detergents around, there is a reason that they use it to help wild life during oil spills.
 It’s tough on grease but gentle on the animals and the humans.
-Here is a great article full of tips and tricks for using Dawn around the house.
+Here is a great article featuring the 28 Ways To Use Dawn Dish Soap inside and outside the house.
 Everything from keeping the ants away to repelling aphids on your rose bushes, and pesky stains on your kids’ clothes.

 Caring for Showers

 Turtle Wax or Boat Wax - Spread a thin coat of wax on your glass shower doors and shower walls.
 Please note: DO NOT put on the floor or shower shelves.
 You will slip and fall, and your items will fall off the shower shelf.
 Buff the walls and doors with a lint free cloth to remove any access.
 The wax will repeal the water making it much easier to clean your shower.
 Repeat this process every 3 months to keep the water repealing.

 Link for Turtle Wax: Amazon